seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 *Enter HELENA*

+Even so it was with me when I was young:
+If ever we are nature's, these are ours; this thorn
+Doth to our rose of youth rightly belong;
+Our blood to us, this to our blood is born;
+It is the show and seal of nature's truth,
+Where love's strong passion is impress'd in youth:
+By our remembrances of days foregone,
+Such were our faults, or then we thought them none.
+Her eye is sick on't: I observe her now.

 **HELENA**
-What is your pleasure, madam?
+What is your pleasure, madam? ...

 **COUNTESS**
+...
 You know, Helen,
 I am a mother to you.

 **HELENA**
-Mine honorable mistress.
+Mine honorable mistress. ...

 **COUNTESS**
+...
 Nay, a mother:
 Why not a mother?
 When I said 'a mother,'
 Methought you saw a serpent: what's in 'mother,'
 That you start at it?
 I say, I am your mother;